sophietheopossum/blood-of-the-chimera/README.md

 ### `mail-client/thunderbird`
 based on the ::bobwya ebuild. contains some debian and mozilla/freebsd patches from ::pg-overlay, notably disabling some tests and adding more arm64 support (renamed to make more sense, all fixed in mozilla 61), based on use flags. also contains a patch to hide gtk2 behind nsplugin/NPAPI, the only thing that uses it.
 ### `media-gfx/inkscape`
-doesn't depend on gtkspell because it gets removed from upstream inkscape
 ### `media-gfx/scour`
 includes a patch designed to remove an error
 ### `media-libs/gexiv2`